raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

 Next step was to write code to score phenotype matches across the references corresponding to each SNP and rank the possible matches.
 The first strategy was to try a simple frequency lookup.
-While this sounds easy and attractive option, it *really* is a naive solution and there are some serious limitations to it.
+While this sounds easy and attractive option, it is a *naive* solution, and there are some serious limitations to it.
 For instance:

 - OpenSNP’s [phenotypes table](https://opensnp.org/phenotypes) is populated manually by users.
 The added phenotypes often do no correspond to the phenotypes as reported in references.
 Hence, there will be no match.
-- Since we are not searching through the full text of the references but only through title and summary (for certain papers, if available), it creates an issue since many papers do not name a phenotype in title to avoid coming as too strong when studies are only suggestive.
+- Since we are not searching through the full text of the references but only through title and summary (for some papers, if available), it creates an issue since many references do not name a phenotype in the title to avoid coming as too strong when studies are only suggestive.

 All in all, you end up with too few phenotypes detected for a single SNP even though it has tons of references.
-We discussed about this and thought of several ideas - use additional data aggregation tools (for example, [myvariant.info](http://myvariant.info)), use a standard list of phenotypes, or even *better* create a phenotype network and leverage phenotype associations.
+We discussed this and thought of several ideas - use additional data aggregation tools (for example, [myvariant.info](http://myvariant.info)), use a standard list of phenotypes, or even *better* create a phenotype network and leverage phenotype associations.